Do We Pay Back NSFAS?

 What Happens If You Don’t Repay NSFAS?

-If you do not return your NSFAS (National Student Financial Aid Scheme) loan on time, you may face a number of consequences, including;
+If you do not return your NSFAS (National Student Financial Aid Scheme) loan on time, you may face several consequences, including;

-• NSFAS has the authority to initiate legal action in order to recover the overdue debt.
+- NSFAS has the authority to initiate legal action to recover the overdue debt.
 To repay the obligation, a court order, wage garnishment, or asset attachment may be obtained.

 Contact NSFAS